 - Anastasia Volkova, Founder and CEO of Flurosat, a data analytics company combining satellite imagery and farming records to optimise crops

-- Laura and Mim Beanie, Co-Founders of The Beanies - a successful children’s music group with their brother
+- Laura and Mim Beanie, Co-Founders of The Beanies - a successful children’s music group

 - Dr Amantha Imber, is an innovation psychologist, author and Founder of consultancy firm Inventium

 - Christie Whitehill, CEO and Founder of Tech Ready Women - an education platform and network that provides women with world class digital training programs

 - Helen McCabe, an award winning journalist and media expert, who is Founder of the digital network Future Women

 - Jacqui Bull, at just 22 became a Co-Founder of Sidekicker, Australia’s largest on demand staffing platform